 Hey kids.
 It was me.
 I was that student.
 I was the one who raised my hand and said, “Why do we have to learn this?”
 And, “When will I ever use that?”
 I think I asked that question in almost every class I have ever taken.
 And that includes college.
 I still ask it today.
 Relevance is an important part of learning.
 Students want to know how they will apply what they are learning to their daily lives.
 I’m guessing that my high school English teachers would tell you that I was particularly curious (and equally annoying) when it came to finding the relevance in a great American novel or classic literature.
 F. Scott Fitzgerald?
 Voltaire?
 BOOORRING, right!
 That stuff’s over a hundred years old.
 It can’t matter any more…can it?

 Actually it can.
 From my perspective, the relevance of these authors and others are more timely than ever.
 Pick up a newspaper.
 Read the news online.
 Watch the news on TV.
 Just take a moment and look around.
 A fantastic learning opportunity is staring you right in the face.
-Anywhere and everywhere you look, you can find public discourse.
-Debate.
-Dialogue.
-Nationally, there’s no shortage of topics as our presidential and local elections enters their final phase.
-Locally, we have dealt with the issues such as the number of county commissioners that represent us and what school district trustee boundaries should look like.
-All of these issues will affect you as an adult.
-And when you’re older, you’ll want to voice your opinion on topics that are important to you, both now and in the future.
+Anywhere and everywhere you look, you can find public discourse; or what now passes for discourse.
+Nationally, there’s no shortage of topics.
+And locally, we continue to have issues that need input from our constituencies.
+All of these issues will affect you as an adult, and you’ll want to effectively voice your opinion on topics that are important to you, both now and in the future.

 First, don’t shout or get personal.
 Michel de Montaigne, a renowned writer during the French Renaissance said, “He who establishes his argument by noise and command shows that his reason is weak.”
 You don’t need to shout over one another.
 Besides, there’s plenty of research to show that people listen a whole lot less when you’re rude or shout.
 Just for the record, I’m not sure my high school basketball coach was privy to that ground breaking research.

 Greek philosopher Cicero said, “When you have no basis for an argument, abuse the plaintiff.”
-Kids, that’s 2100 year-old Greek sarcasm.
-It’s also standard practice for many attorneys and talk show hosts.
+Kids, that’s 2,100 year-old Greek sarcasm.
+It’s also seems to be standard practice for politicians these days.
 Don’t be that guy.
 Learn how to practice the art of disagreeing without being disagreeable.
 Don’t resort to half-truths and misleading statements.
 Focus on the facts, not the person with the opposite opinion.

 Also, take turns and be polite.
 You learned this in kindergarten.
 Don’t forget it, even when you strongly disagree.
 Evelyn Beatrice Hall in her biography of Voltaire summarized his views by stating, “I disapprove of what you say, but I will defend to the death your right to say it.”
 No greater civility was ever embodied in a statement of disagreement.
 And much more than simple disagreement, Hall expresses disapproval.
 I more than disagree with you; I don’t like what you’re saying and don’t want you to say it, yet I would die before I would deprive of the opportunity to do so.